• Home

 9. Poor landing page experience

 Your website landing page health is last, but certainly not least, on our list of reasons why your Google Ads may not be working to get the best results.
-You could have the best-performing Google Ads campaign in the world, but without a strong landing page to convert the clicks you get, your efforts will be fruitless.
+You could have the best-performing Google Ads campaign in the world, but without a strong landing page to convert the clicks you get, your promotion won’t work.

 “Bad landing pages can absolutely kill SEM campaigns.
 Think about where the user’s head is at and what their experience is when they arrive on your site.
 Is it immediately building trust, reinforcing value, and making the key action as frictionless as possible?
 If not, your conversion rate will suffer,” said Erin.